Nikolay-Halai/JS-project/README.md

 alcohol calculator application, of 3 pages. to count alcohol intoxication.

-SSR -server side rendering
+SSR -server side rendering,
-JavaScript
+JavaScript,
-NodeJS
+NodeJS,
-HTML
+HTML,
-css
+SCSS

 to launch the application: download all the files, call the command in the terminal: npm instal